tiwong/tiwong.github.io/_posts/2021-10-15-insurgent-sea-call.md

 Projected sections to include at least one contributor for each of the following countries:
 1. Indonesia (e.g., protests against the omnibus law)
-2. Malaysia (e.g., protests against the Pakatan Nasional backdoor government; contract doctors strikes; and student protests against sexual harassment)
+2. Malaysia (e.g., protests against the Pakatan Nasional backdoor government; cleaning worker and contract doctors strikes; student protests against sexual harassment)
 3. Myanmar (e.g., the ongoing National Unity Government led revolution)
 4. Philippines (e.g., protests against the Duterte government; Chinese encroachment in the South China Sea; land struggles of the indigenous Lumad)
-5. Singapore (e.g., climate activists and independent journalists fighting against the continued suppression of dissent; vaccine nationalism)
+5. Singapore (e.g., climate activists and independent journalists fighting against the continued suppression of dissent; vaccine nationalism; the Raffles Must Fall movement)
 6. Thailand (e.g., protests against the monarchy in Thailand)
 7. Vietnam